Understanding Oligarchy: The Dangers of Oligarchy, Cronyism, and Big Government Run By Wealth

 TIP: According to the CIA World Fact Book.
 Oligarchy is a government in which control is exercised by a small group of individuals whose authority generally is based on wealth or power.
 So, just like Plato says, just like we say, is just like the CIA says here in modern times.
 Thus, oligarchy describes both a philosophical and real form of government (like the other classical types).

 What creates an oligarchy?
-An oligarchy is created by wealth consolidating into the hands of fewer-and-fewer people creating a wealth gap (and thus power gap), paired with an ability for that wealth to influence government (or create government-like policies).
+An oligarchy is created by wealth (or power from another source) consolidating into the hands of fewer-and-fewer people, generally creating a wealth gap (and thus power gap), paired with an ability for that wealth to influence government (or create government-like policies).
 This problem compounds over time, as return on capital compounds over time.
 To the extent that money is power is to the extent that the law of cumulative returns creates a power gap alongside a wealth gap.